SethBerke/Cavatica/README.md

 -----

-***LD Pruning Part 1:*** Deriving LD blocks of SNPs from the PLINK files, to be used in the following pruning step.
+***LD Pruning Part 1:*** Deriving a list of variants from the PLINK files to be kept based on LD Structure.

 -----